 Once you get curious, then you want to start to turn the tide a bit and you want to look at and observe from a nonjudgmental place.
 Start looking at how smoking owns you.
-How you are inconvenienced by the habit?
+How are you inconvenienced by the habit?
 Are you having to hide your smoking?
 Do you have to find a place that smoking is allowed?
 Do you have to leave conversations or activities to go smoke?
 Or when you come back in after smoking are you worried about the smell?

 Do you feel stressed by sneaking around to keep your smoking a secret from your kids, your partner, or other family members?
 Are you feeling guilty about how much money you’re spending on cigarettes or remorseful because there’s other things you’d love to buy with that money?
 So, start to just observe.

-And again, I can't tell you how horrible smoking is- because if I told you that stuff, your brain would go, “no, it doesn't.
+And again, I can't tell you how horrible smoking is- because if I told you that stuff, your brain would go, “no, it isn't.
 No, it doesn't.
 I love smoking.”
 It's very funny actually.
 Because the more that people around us tell us, “don't do it, it's bad for you”, the more our brain wants to smoke.